airshipit/airshipctl/docs/source/testing-guidelines.md

 Tests should cover at least __80%__ of the codebase.
 Anything less will cause the CI gates to fail.
-A developer should assert that their code meets this criteria before submitting a patchset.
+A developer should assert that their code meets this criteria before submitting a change.
 This check can be performed with one of the following `make` targets:

 ```